chrisking/personalens/docs/LoadingDataIntotheDatabase.md

 The real work will take place inside Jupyter, in your Jupyter window, open the  `DataLoader.ipynb` file by clicking on it.

 Follow the rest of the instructions in the notebook.
-To execute cells you can press `shift` + `Enter` or cilck the `Run` button in the menu bar.
+To execute cells you can press `shift` + `Enter` or click the `Run` button in the menu bar.
 Read each cell carefully before executing and update any values where you are prompted.

+You will see an * appear next to the cell while it is running, followed by a number after it has completed and you are ready to execute the next cell.

 When you have completed it move onto the next step: [Loading the data into Amazon Personalize](LoadingDataIntoAmazonPersonalize.md)